PickleModifications/pickle_payment/README.md

 <p>Do not at any point redistribute this without my permission and credit.</p>
 <p>I've already had to issue reports on people selling my Television Script (which is free).</p>
-<p>That is not fair anyone, especially to the people who get scammed out of their money.</p>
+<p>That is not fair to anyone, especially to the people who get scammed out of their money.</p>
 <p>So please, respect the rules and have fun!</p>